Medically reviewed by Kristin Hall, FNP

 Doxycycline must be obtained with a prescription and may be sold under the brand names Adoxa®, Adoxa CK®, Adoxa Pak®, Adoxa TT®, Doryx®, Monodox®, Oracea®, Periostat®, Vibramycin Hyclate®, Vibramycin Calcium® and Vibra-Tabs®.

-It comes in two varieties: doxycycline hyclate and doxycycline monohydrate and is available in the form of tablets, capsules, powder and liquid
+It comes in two varieties: doxycycline hyclate and doxycycline monohydrate and is available in the form of tablets, capsules, powder and liquid.
+You can read more on the two types in our guide: Doxycycline Hyclate vs. Monohydrate.

 If you experience any of the above side effects, or if you experience mild diarrhea, vomiting, nausea or trouble swallowing, contact your healthcare provider.